South Dakota Republicans Turn on Killer Attorney General With Vote to Impeach

+This will now force a trial in the state Senate.
+Ravnsborg was suspended from office, and it’s unclear if he will still be paid his $118,603.03 annual salary.

-His impeachment—which coincides with his 46th birthday—follows a 19-month political and legal firestorm that was sparked when Ravnsborg ran over and killed a pedestrian on U.S. Highway 14 on Sept.
+Tuesday’s high drama in Pierre was the latest chapter in a 19-month political and legal firestorm that began when Ravnsborg ran over and killed a pedestrian on U.S. Highway 14 on Sept.
 12, 2020.
 He’s now the first South Dakota official to be impeached in state history.

+Chief Deputy Charles McGuigan, who has been with the office since 1991, is now in charge, but Chief of Staff Tim Boorman, a longtime Ravnsborg friend who attended law school with him, said no titles have changed.

+Boorman said Ravnsborg was in the office Tuesday morning but departed before the vote was held.
+His spokesman, Mike Deaver, asked for updates from The Daily Beast during the proceedings, but did not respond when asked for a comment after the vote.
+Boorman said he had no comment on the impeachment.

 The state House, with 62 Republicans and eight Democrats, convened in a special session Tuesday.
 After both the Republican and Democratic caucuses met in the morning, the full House was called to order at 11 a.m.